 Are you thinking about starting your own daycare or preschool business?
 If so, congratulations!
 Early education is a must for working parents and is critical for shaping the healthy development of young children.
-By pursuing a career in childcare, you can make a real impact on society and the families you serve.
+By pursuing a career in early learning, you can make a real impact on society and the families you serve.

 One of the first steps to opening a daycare is to design the layout of your center.
 In this guide, you’ll learn about daycare and preschool floor plan ideas you should use based on your program’s specific needs.
 We’ll also share helpful resources to help make the process of creating a floor plan as easy and cost-effective as possible.

 Research indicates that physical space impacts how children engage in learning.
 When children learn in an environment that supports their needs and learning outcomes, they become more productive and engaged.
 Some questions to consider when designing your pre-k classroom space include:

 - Am I creating a learning environment that sparks the children’s interests and invites them to engage in their physical space?

 - Does the classroom space invite children to engage in cognitive play?

 - Does the space support the children’s daily routines?

 - Do I have all the supplies and materials the children need?

 - Is the room well organized with clear systems?

 Good classroom design improves learning by helping children develop executive functioning skills, like task initiation, organization, sustained attention, working memory, and emotional control.
 For example, one way your physical space can help your children develop working memory is by creating a visual schedule with pictures so the children know how to complete a specific activity and what happens next.